 ● Your overall quality of health and life will be improved.

-Among its many common symptoms, TMJ disorder can often result in chronic headaches and migraines.
+Among its many common symptoms, TMD can often result in chronic headaches and migraines.
 However, you should not have to live life with daily headaches that can get in the way of work or relaxation.
-To learn how you can relieve your pain, schedule a consultation with Dr. Fondriest by calling Lake Forest Dental Arts in Lake Forest, IL, at (847) 234-0517.
+To learn how you can relieve your pain, schedule a consultation with Dr. Fondriest by calling (847) 234-0517.
 Our practice mostly serves the Chicago metropolitan area including the North Shore and Northwest suburbs, but we often get patients from all over the United States.